 Information About Advertising Careers

-Whether you're still in school and ready to launch your advertising career, or you're looking to switch professions, you need to know exactly what to expect.
-And that can vary greatly depending upon what role you want to fulfill in an agency, and which area of advertising you want to work in.
-What's more, location can have a defining factor too.
+Whether you're still in school and ready to launch your advertising career, or you're looking to switch professions, you need to know exactly what to expect, and that can vary greatly depending upon what role you want to fulfill in an agency and which area of advertising you want to work in.
+Location can be a defining factor too.

 Account Side vs. Creative Department

 Before you get into advertising, you have to decide what you want to do when you get to an agency.
 In general, there are two roads to take - creative or accounts.
 This is, of course, a massive generalization; there are many roles not even covered by those descriptions.
 A typical advertising agency structure includes, but is not limited to, the following key roles:

 Say Goodbye to Regular 9 to 5 Hours

 All too often, inspired advertising is not produced in a traditional working week.
 Be prepared for long nights, weekends and a whole lot of rejection.
 The creative work is the heart and soul of any ad agency.
 It's the product.
 Which means it has to be great work.